Valen-H/TwitchBot/README.md

 ### Triggers

-> JS code with to evaluate, return truth-y to activate rule.
+> JS code to evaluate, return truth-y to activate rule.

 Example of accessable scope values within the rule:
 ```javascript